 There are three common processing mechanisms for pet treats; freeze dried, dehydrated and air dried.
 They’re all dried so what makes them different?

-Freeze drying is a three step process; a treat is first frozen from fresh to solidify any liquid or moisture.
-Once completely frozen, the treat then goes through a drying process using pressure to thoroughly remove as much moisture from the product possible.
+The treat then goes through a drying process/cycle using pressure to thoroughly remove/evaporate as much moisture from the product possible.

 Freeze dried treats hold almost the same amount of nutritional value as the fresh version of them e.g. freeze dried chicken hearts contain almost an equal amount of nutrients as fresh chicken hearts (1).